 A daybed frame is quite different from that of a standard bed.
 Daybed frames usually are comprised of two arms and a back, imitating the basic structure of a sofa.
 There are two common types of frames; the link spring, and the platform.
 The link spring frame is a metal grid that acts as a box spring, and is attached to the frame to support the mattress.
 There is usually a gap between the frame and mattress to allow for bedding and making the bed.
 As for the Platform-style frame, the mattress is supported by either a Bunkie board or a slat rack.
 A Bunkie board, resembling a box spring without the coil work but thinner, fits inside the frame and is designed to support the mattress evenly.

-Daybed review rattan vintage twin e2 80 93
+Daybed cover velvet review e2 80 93 billy baldwin

 Daybeds are generally used for sleeping during the daytime (as the name suggests).
 However, daybeds also differ from standard beds in that daybeds are commonly used as a sofa, making them ideal for use in living rooms, family rooms, dens, and bedrooms.
 However, because of this rather thin definition, many may still confuse a daybed with a Futon.
 Daybeds generally do not transform from couch to bed like a futon, and are more decorative than a futon as well, utilizing accessories such as covers, skirts, throw pillows, and comforters.